 Fibre cement cladding comes in a variety of looks and colours.
 James Hardie offers HardiePlank® weatherboard in 21 colours and two textures, cedar for a more traditional look and smooth for a more modern design.
 Another one of our options is HardiePlank® VL interlock cladding, which we offer in 8 colours, and is the perfect alternative to traditional shiplap timber cladding.

 Timber is usually seen as a budget choice of exterior cladding.
 However, if you factor in all costs during the life span of timber cladding, such as maintenance, preservations needed, paint etc. it can end up costing much more than anticipated.

-Fibre cement on the other hand, can be a little bit more expensive to buy, depending on what type of timber alternative you would choose, however factoring in the 60 years life expectancy and the extremely low maintenance, the total cost of ownership of fibre cement cladding will nearly always be lower than that of timber cladding.
+Fibre cement on the other hand, can be a little bit more expensive to buy, depending on what type of timber alternative you would choose, however factoring in the extremely low maintenance, the total cost of ownership of fibre cement cladding will nearly always be lower than that of timber cladding.